TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

    * A brief description of your environment.
-Depending on the nature of the bug it *might* include your operating system (Windows, Linux, macOS, ...), the full version of TYPO3, the webserver used, the database used (mySql, SQLServer, ...) and its version.
+Depending on the nature of the bug it *might* include your operating system (Windows, Linux, macOS, ...), the full version of TYPO3 and PHP, the webserver used, the database used (MySQL, MariaDB, ...) and its version.
-     In any case, the full version of TYPO3 (e.g. 9.5.1) is very helpful.
-If your bug is reproducible on several versions (e.g. 10.1.0 and 9.5.1), that is helpful as well.
+     In any case, the full version of TYPO3 (e.g. 12.4.16) is very helpful.
+If your bug is reproducible on several versions (e.g. 13.2.1 and 12.4.16), that is helpful as well.
    * A description of the TYPO3 setup that you are using or that is necessary to trigger the bug.
 Your issue came out using TYPO3 with multiple